 Fire cider is a folk remedy used to increase your circulation, warm your insides, and kick cold and flu symptoms to the curb.
-This is my fire cider recipe.

 - 3 large heads of organic garlic, peeled and coarsely chopped